-To gain University Entrance you will need all of the following:
+To gain University Entrance aakonga will need all of the following:

-- NCEA Level 3 - 14 credits each, in three different NCEA Level 3 approved subjects - Literacy 10 credits at NCEA Level 2 or above, made up of: - o 5 credits in reading - o 5 credits in writing - Numeracy met through the Co-requisite requirements discussed above
+- NCEA Level 3 - 14 credits each, in three different NCEA Level 3 approved subjects - Literacy 10 credits at NCEA Level 2 or above, made up of: - o 5 credits in reading - o 5 credits in writing - Numeracy met through the Co-requisite requirements discussed above.

 Note: Most universities have specific entry requirements.
-You should ensure you know what these are for your intended university and course.
-Talk to the Careers Faculty if you have any questions.
-University Entrance Literacy is different and separate from the Co-requisite standards.
+You should encourage aakonga to find out what these are for their intended university and course.
+You can also recommend aakonga speak with the Pathways and Careers Faculty who can provide further support and guidance.
+Note: University Entrance Literacy is different and separate from the Co-requisite standards.